Keyword Research for Beginners: Unlock Your Website’s Potential

 This guide isn’t just about getting traffic; it’s about enabling earning.
 Here’s how keyword research directly supports monetization:

 - Affiliate Marketing: By targeting “best [product category] reviews” or ” [product name] alternatives,” you attract users ready to buy.
-Recommend tools or products with your affiliate links. (e.g., within this post, links to Semrush, Ahrefs, Moz, Ubersuggest).
+Recommend tools or products with your affiliate links. (for example, within this post, links to Semrush, Ahrefs, Moz, Ubersuggest).

 - Selling Your Own Services/Courses: Target keywords like “digital marketing consultation India,” “WordPress SEO services Mumbai,” or “online digital marketing course for beginners.”